project-everest/project-everest.github.io/indexnew.md

 [MSR-INRIA](https://www.microsoft.com/en-us/research/collaboration/inria-joint-centre/)
 joint center.

-# Secure Communication Components with Proofs
+# Communication Components with Proofs of Security

 Focusing on the HTTPS ecosystem, including components such as the TLS protocol and its underlying cryptographic algorithms, Project Everest